aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 * **Cold starts.** Frequent deployments and/or high load can diminish the benefit of monolithic functions depending on your latency requirements, due to the [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"}.
 Always load test to find a pragmatic balance between customer experience and developer cognitive load.
 * **Granular security permissions.** The micro function approach enables you to use fine-grained permissions and access controls, separate external dependencies and code signing at the function level.
 Conversely, you could have multiple functions while duplicating the final code artifact in a monolithic approach.
 Regardless, least privilege can be applied to either approaches.
 * **Higher risk per deployment.** A misconfiguration or invalid import can cause disruption if not caught early in automated testing.
-Multiple functions can mitigate misconfigurations but they will uld still share the same code artifact.
+Multiple functions can mitigate misconfigurations but they will still share the same code artifact.
 You can further minimize risks with multiple environments in your CI/CD pipeline.

 #### Micro function